Second East–West Highway

 Second East–West Highway (Lebuhraya Timur–Barat Kedua), also known as Simpang Pulai–Kuala Berang Highway, Federal Route 185 and Federal Route 36, is a highway in Peninsular Malaysia which connects Simpang Pulai in Perak to Kuala Jeneris in Terengganu.
 It overlaps with Federal Route 8 Federal Route 8 between Gua Musang and Sungai Relau.
 It is notorious for its many sharp corners which increase the risk of road accidents.

 Route background

 The Kilometre Zero of the Federal Route 185 is located at Simpang Pulai, Perak, at its junctions with the Federal Route 1, the main trunk road of the central of Peninsular Malaysia and end at Gua Musang town.
 Meanwhile, section from Chiku to Kuala Telemung regazetted as Federal Route 36 in February 2017.

+Federal Route 185 traverses two of Peninsular Malaysia's main mountain ranges, the Titiwangsa Range (Perak–Pahang–Kelantan) and the Pantai Timur Range (Kelantan–Terengganu).
+Hence, several tourist attractions can be found along the highway include Cameron Highlands, Lojing and the Kenyir Lake.

 History

 The highway used to be known as Perak State Route 181 from Simpang Pulai to Pos Slim before being extended eastwards and recommissioned as a federal highway.
 The construction of the highway began in 2001 and was completed in 2004.
 Phase 2 was completed at the end of 2010.